 Fraud situations like these can cost a business a lot of time and money.

-On the next page, enter your new password in the “New Password” field.
+On the next page, you’ll be able to enter a new password into the “new password” text box.
+Simply enter your new password in the “New Password” field.

-The password will be checked to make sure it’s strong.
-In the example above you see a strength of 100.
+Important Note: The password will be checked to make sure it’s strong.
+In the example above, you see a strength of 100.
 If you enter a simple password that scores less than 55, you won’t be allowed to save it.

 Always Keep Your Messages Safe